Vietnam.vn - Nền tảng quảng bá Việt Nam

 Delegates discuss in Group 3.
 Photo: Quang Vinh.

-Regarding notarization of translations, according to Mr. Hieu, attention should be paid to the capacity to notarize translations.
-At the same time, if the Law does not regulate notarization of translations, it will create a legal gap and this is an issue that needs to be considered.
+Regarding the notarization of translations, Mr. Hieu believes that attention should be paid to the capacity of notarizers.
+Furthermore, if the law does not regulate the notarization of translations, it will create a legal vacuum, and this is an issue that needs consideration.

 210620231134-z4450414003857_14f1-1687333138414.jpg